 Throw away medications which have expired.
-Out of date medications lose their potency and effectiveness.
-Always check the use by date of medications and only ever give your cat medication if your veterinarian has told you to do so.
+Out of date, medications lose their potency and effectiveness.
+Always check the use-by date of medications and only ever give your cat medication if your veterinarian has told you to do so.

 Cat litter trays

-As with plastic food bowls, litter trays can develop scratches over time which can not only trap bacteria but also odours.
+As with plastic food bowls, litter trays can develop scratches over time, which can trap not only bacteria but also odours.
 Urine can degrade the plastic, causing it to become brittle and weakening it.

 As a guide, you should have as many litter trays as you have cats, and then one extra.
 So if you have two cats, there should be three litter trays.
-Empty, scrub and disinfect trays at least once a week, thoroughly rinse afterwards to remove any disinfectant residue.
+Empty, scrub and disinfect trays once a week, thoroughly rinse afterwards to remove any disinfectant residue.